Thomas Rotherham: Involvement in intrigue

 When Edward IV died in April 1483, Rotherham was one of the celebrants of the funeral mass on 20 April 1483.
-Immediately after Edward's death, Rotherham sided with dowager queen Elizabeth Woodville in her attempt to deprive Richard, Duke of Gloucester of his role as Lord Protector of the new King, her son Edward V. When Elizabeth sought sanctuary after Richard had taken charge of the king, Rotherham released the Great Seal to her.
+Immediately after Edward's death, Rotherham sided with dowager queen Elizabeth Woodville in her attempt to deprive Richard, Duke of Gloucester of his role as Lord Protector during the minority of the new King, her son Edward V. When Elizabeth sought sanctuary after Richard had taken charge of the king, Rotherham released the Great Seal to her.
 Though he later recovered it and handed it over to Thomas Bourchier, Archbishop of Canterbury, his mishandling of the seal – indicative of questionable loyalty, led to his dismissal as Lord Chancellor.
 On 13 May he was replaced by John Russell, who earlier had also been his successor as Bishop of Lincoln.

-On 13 June 1483, Rotherham was charged with being involved in a conspiracy between Lord Hastings and the Woodvilles against Richard and imprisoned in the Tower of London.
+On 13 June 1483, Rotherham was charged with being involved in a conspiracy with Lord Hastings and the Bishop of Ely against Richard and imprisoned in the Tower of London.
 He was released in the middle of July.